r0nlt/Space-Radiation-Tolerant/FAQ/BITWISE-MANIPULATION/SHADOW_NUMBERS_GALOISFIELD_3D_TENSOR.md

 - **X, Y, Z axes**: Represent physical memory location, shadow copy index, and (optionally) time.
 - **Radiation-aware placement**: Shadows are distributed to minimize the risk of correlated errors.

+#### Try It Yourself: 3D Tensor Simulation
+- **Exercise:**
+  1. Open `include/rad_ml/physics/field_theory.hpp` and review the `Field3D` and `Grid3D` classes.
+  2. In a test or simulation, create a 3D grid and initialize several `Field3D` objects as shadow copies.
+  3. Simulate a localized radiation event by modifying a region in one shadow copy.
+Check if the other copies remain unaffected.
+- **Bonus:** Try simulating multiple, spatially separated radiation events and observe the system's resilience.

 ---